kutia-software-company/larafirebase/readme.md

 ### Introduction

-**Larafirebase** is a package thats offers you to send push notifications via Firebase in Laravel.
+**Larafirebase** is a package thats offers you to send push notifications or custom messages via Firebase in Laravel.

 Firebase Cloud Messaging (FCM) is a cross-platform messaging solution that lets you reliably deliver messages at no cost.